top of page

 So, what are the differences between coaching & psychotherapy services at Together + Through?

-1. Our approach to psychotherapy tends to be slow & exploratory in nature; it incorporates information from your past & your present while being future-oriented.
+1. Our approach to psychotherapy tends to be exploratory in nature; it incorporates information from your past & your present while being future-oriented.
 We encourage self-reflection, discussing one’s health history in depth, learning about how this history interacts with your current functioning, and engaging in collaborative treatment planning that furthers one’s healing.
 The focus is on supporting your emotional well being by utilizing a range of health resources as interventions.
 In some cases, this involves receiving a mental health diagnosis for symptoms & experiences you may be having, and utilizing clinical modalities to address those concerns (e.g., acceptance and commitment therapy, cognitive behavioral therapy, dialectical behavioral therapy, interpersonal psychotherapy).
-Psychotherapy services are offered by licensed mental health providers or those under the supervision of licensed mental health providers.
+The benefits of psychotherapy are often experienced within the individual(s) and their immediate relationships.
+Psychotherapy services are only offered by licensed mental health providers or those under the supervision of licensed mental health providers.

-2. Our approach to coaching is present-focused and does not solely target emotional well being.
-We see the benefits of coaching in how clients make aligned & sustainable changes within themselves, their communities, and their organizations through change behaviors and demonstrated action.
+2. Our approach to coaching is present-focused and supports change at the individual, community, and organizational levels; we see the benefits of coaching in how clients make aligned & sustainable changes through demonstrated & observable actions.
 We do not diagnose or treat mental health concerns through coaching services.
 We acknowledge & integrate how your history informs your thoughts, feelings, and actions while moving toward your stated goals.
 If there are experiences that may interrupt progress toward your coaching goals, we recommend an individualized resource plan that encourages externally resourced root/depth work that is complementary to the work we do in coaching.

 3. While we have a wealth of knowledge & experience as educators & healthcare providers, when we enter a professional relationship as your Coach, we explicitly name that we are not your licensed health provider.
 To ensure we maintain those clear boundaries, we do not accept the same client for concurrent psychotherapy & coaching services.